Dogs are Not the Only Animals for Security

 Geese As Security

 If you've gone to a park to feed the ducks, you will know how threatening geese can be.
 Many a child has been chased, pecked or attacked by geese.
 Geese are very territorial.
 If you have a body of water, they are a good addition to the security of your property.
-We have had geese here and if anyone was to go near the water during the day or night, they would alert us by their honking.
-The sound of this plus the ever alertness of the gaggle, make geese a popular low cost alternative to security.
+We have had geese here on our farm and if anyone was to go near the water during the day or night, they would alert us by their honking.
+The sound of this plus the ever alertness of the gaggle, make geese a popular low-cost alternative to security.

 When people arrived at our home, whom the geese didn't know, many were chased by one of the geese its wings outstretched and charging at them.
 I have seen adults run from them, some due to memories of being chased as a child.